Time Trial Rules and Regulations

 This should be roadworthy.
 Triathlon bars with forearm supports, and equivalents, may be used.
 A solid disc wheel may be used at the rear of your bike, but must not be fitted as the front wheel.
 Spoked and composite spoked (tri-spoked) wheels may be used.
 Use of breakable vessels for food or drinks is prohibited

-All competitors in or the vicinity of the event must:
+All competitors in or near the vicinity of the event must:

 Observe the Highway Code and the law.